Do you need life insurance as part of a divorce decree?

 Nothing replaces the legal advice of a good divorce attorney.

 Life Insurance Ownership

-If you remember nothing else about life insurance ownership, remember that the owner controls the life insurance policy.
+If you remember nothing else about life insurance ownership, remember that the owner has the life insurance policy rights to make changes.

 Why should that matter to you?

 Life Insurance Policy Owners Can Do Any of the Following: